Victoria Dalcourt Angle

 The George Washington University Law School, J.D.

-Tori Dalcourt Angle is an associate in the Government Contracts practice in Morrison Foerster’s Washington, D.C. office.
+Tori Dalcourt Angle is a senior associate in Morrison Foerster’s Government Contracts and Public Procurement Practice Group and is based in the firm’s Washington, D.C. office.